jayaddison/mrhs-kph-enigma-decode/README.md

 (note that the above snippet also fixes what appear to be a few decoding errors that manifest as typos)

-(and also: I believe that Operation Sea Lion itself did not commence until the following year during WWII)
+(and also: I believe that planning for the never-realized Operation Sea Lion itself did not commence until the following year during WWII)